ramitaarora/ramitaarora/README.md

 Hey there!
 I'm a Full-Stack Web Developer.
 Currently I am developing a website for Pleasant Hill Instructional Garden and contributing to Hack for LA.

-I come from a background as a private teacher and crafting melodies through songwriting and recording.
+I come from a background as a private music teacher and crafting melodies through songwriting and recording.
 My skills in teaching and audio engineering have given me experience in self-starting a business and a knack for creativity.
 Now, I'm diving into the realm of web development.

 ### I am currently working on:
 - A full-stack project called <a href="https://mosaic-planner-112e49ce3b90.herokuapp.com/">Mosaic Planner</a>, a productivity web application that combines different aspects of a traditional planner: a calendar, schedule, daily items, reminders/notes, and goals.